larngroup/CNNSCZ/README.md

   - Dropout
   - Flatten

-Additionally, callbacks, such as the following, are all part  of tensorflow.keras.callbacks module and are used to monitor training and control learning rate and overfitting:
+Callbacks, such as the following, are all part of tensorflow.keras.callbacks module and are used to monitor training and control learning rate and overfitting:
   - EarlyStopping
   - ModelCheckpoint
   - ReduceLROnPlateau